Rosemary Pork Chops with Pan Gravy

 Serving Suggestions

-These Rosemary Pork Chops go well with a side of jasmine rice, mashed potatoes, or baked potatoes.
+These chops go well with a side of jasmine rice, mashed potatoes, or baked potatoes.
 For a vegetable, option be sure to check out this Roasted Asparagus or Creamed Spinach with Garlic.
-Both would be great additions to these Rosemary Pork Chops.
+Both would be great additions to these pork chops or to keep it simple, green beans always go well with pork chops.

 Shop This Post